gustavom2998/engineering_notes/courses/data_lakes_on_aws/week_1.md

 - Process and serve
   - Can be done with Hadoop.
   - Combined with S3 storage - decouples storage.
-  - Separate storage and compute.
+  - Storage and compute is separated.
 - Protect and secure
   - Correctly configured permissions.
   - Shouldn't prevent unauthorized access.